Putnam Hospital, Carmel, NY

 You are the only one who can decide which treatment is best for you.
 It is important that you recognize that you have a responsibility to participate in, and take ownership of, any decisions involving your health care.
 You will be asked to make the final decision about what is best for you, so ask questions about anything you do not understand.

 Your family and close friends are an important part of the collaborative process.
 We encourage you to include them in any education sessions we provide concerning your condition.
-If you choose to have surgery, we will make every effort to keep family members informed of your progress and to involve them in your recovery process.
+If you choose to have surgery, we will make every effort to keep family members informed of your progress but can only do so with your advance approval as we are bound under HIPAA to only discuss your medical condition with those authorized by you.